BeastNeedsMoreTorque/primaries-2016/README.md

 # Architecture

-An build has two phases:
+A build has three phases:

 1. Pull the newest data from the AP Elections API
 2. Build our static files (HTML, CSS, JavaScript, JSON)
+3. Upload the static files to S3

 The AP Elections API has severe quota restrictions.
 We try and avoid calls to it whenever possible.
-We dump our HTML response JSON into `cache/ap`.
+We dump our HTML response JSON into `cache/`.

 You can use or ignore each level of the cache using the following commands: